 My latest piece, The camera as passport, is up on Fujilove.
-Somewhere in there i mention that coming back to Singapore – home – is a destabilizing prospect, even after spending a good part of the year here, in the last 5 years.
+Somewhere in there i mention that coming back to Singapore – home – is a destabilizing prospect, even after spending a good part of the year here, over the last 5 years.

-Some of it is spending long months away, in default temporary entrant mode (a previous decade and a half as an Australian immigrant makes this very easy to slip into).
+Some of it is spending long months away, in default temporary entrant mode.
+A previous decade and a half as an Australian immigrant makes this very easy to slip into.
 The readjustment to being back here, when I’d rather be elsewhere, is always reluctant.
 And no matter how determined I am that this time, it’s going to be different, it never is.

-Singapore has been a transit zone since I’ve been back – it’s where i wait to go elsewhere.
+Singapore has been a transit zone since I’ve been back.
+It’s where i wait to go elsewhere.
 I haven’t started anything that is essential to living in a place – personal or work relationships – because I know I’m leaving again.
 My connection to the country, and everything/-one in it, is based either on an outdated history, or a thin, passing interest.